-Trane Technologies Launches BrainBox AI Lab to Transform Energy Management and Sustainability in Buildings
+Trane Technologies Launches BrainBox AI Lab To Transform Energy Management and Sustainability in Buildings

-Trane Technologies (NYSE:TT), a global climate innovator, today announced the launch of the BrainBox AI Lab igniting a new era in energy optimization for heating, ventilation, and air conditioning (HVAC) solutions in the built environment and refrigerated transport.
+SWORDS, IRELAND / ACCESS Newswire / August 12, 2025 / Trane Technologies (NYSE:TT), a global climate innovator, today announced the launch of the BrainBox AI Lab - igniting a new era in energy optimization for heating, ventilation, and air conditioning (HVAC) solutions in the built environment and refrigerated transport.

 The Trane Technologies BrainBox AI Lab is dedicated to advancing technologies designed to support more intelligent, efficient, and sustainable building operations across the industry.
 With the infusion of AI through Trane Technologies' products, solutions, and operations, the organization is poised to lead the market transition towards fully digitized building operations in alignment with its sustainability principles.